hfp/libxs/README.md

 ```

 ## Installation
-Installing LIBXS makes the most sense if the [JIT backend](#jit-backend) has been enabled (default), because a statically specialized library is more application-specific as well as system-specific.
-Remember that statically specialized functions cannot be retargeted to a different instruction set extension!
-However, even a JIT-enabled library (in particular within a heterogeneous system environment) should be built using an applicable baseline code path: SSE=1, AVX=1|2|3.
-Remember, LIBXS is by default built using an "arch-native" approach where the system running the compiler is determining the baseline architecture.
+Installing LIBXS makes the most sense if the [JIT backend](#jit-backend) (default) and the static SSE3 code path has been enabled (default is "arch-native" rather than SSE=1, or AVX=1|2|3!), because an only statically specialized library is more application-specific as well as system-specific.
+Statically specialized functions cannot be retargeted to a different instruction set extension.
+However, in particular the Intel SSE3 code path receives special treatment when the JIT backend is not disabled: SSE-code is only registered for dispatch if the CPUID is not showing support for any kind of Intel AVX.
+This way a reasonable compromise is possible when deploying into an unknown or heterogeneous system environment.

 There are two main mechanisms to install LIBXS: (1) building the library in an out-of-tree fashion, and (2) installing the library into a certain location (both mechanisms can be combined).
 Building in an out-of-tree fashion looks like:

 ```
 cd libxs-install